kyriosaa/java-practice/APCSA/exam/test-1/MCQ.md

             // missing code
         }

-    Which of the following code segments can replace "*//missing code*" so that the method swap works as intended?
+    Which of the following code segments can replace <code>//missing code</code> so that the method swap works as intended?

         I.      SomeClass temp;
                 temp = x;